CC007/HeadsPluginUsageExample/README.md

 ##It demonstrates:
  - placing heads and filling inventory with heads...
-   - from specified category: /heads <categoryname>
+   - from specified category: /heads &lt;categoryname>
    - from all categories: /heads
-   - from search for keyword: /heads search <keyword>
+   - from search for keyword: /heads search &lt;keyword>
- - placing a single head and adding that head to inventory from search: /heads (searchfirst|searchatindex <index>) <keyword>
+ - placing a single head and adding that head to inventory from search: /heads (searchfirst|searchatindex &lt;index>) &lt;keyword>